Philosophy of mind group (Pauen)

 Philosophers at the school are predominantly interested in the philosophy of mind – which addresses questions about the nature of the mental – but also in epistemological and ethical questions related to mind and brain research, as well as in the philosophy of science – which discusses basic problems of scientific research.

-The research foci of the Philosophy of Mind Group at the Berlin School of Mind and Brain are:
+The research foci of the Philosophy of Mind Group (Pauen) at the Berlin School of Mind and Brain are:

 Consciousness